-TestComplete can access web page elements displayed in the Internet Explorer, Firefox, Chrome or Opera browser, or in the WebBrowser control integrated into the tested application.
+TestComplete can access web page elements displayed in the Internet Explorer, Edge, Firefox, or Chrome browser, or in the WebBrowser or Chromium Embedded Framework controls integrated into the tested application.
 That is, you can access every P, DIV, IMG, INPUT and many other tags and their properties.
 As for web pages displayed in other browsers (for instance, in Konqueror or in Netscape Navigator), you can test them in black-box mode.
 In other words, you can simulate keystrokes or mouse clicks by coordinates, but you cannot address their individual elements.

 Below, is the full list of web controls and elements TestComplete provides extended support for:

 Support for Web Application Framework Controls

 Quite often, dynamic web pages are created using so called web application frameworks - ASP.NET Ajax, Google Web Toolkit, Dojo Toolkit, Yahoo UI and others.
 These frameworks provide developers with a vast number of dynamic controls.

 TestComplete can handle these controls without any preliminary preparations.
 Dynamic controls are typically recognized either as

 Onscreen objects, or as special program objects that extend the controls’ functionality, like the above-mentioned program objects, Flex program objects, Java program objects or some other.
 Additionally, you can configure the object mapping scheme to improve recognition of dynamic controls.
 See the Simulating user actions over web application framework controls section in the Testing Web Applications topic for details.